bachya/Sifttter-Redux/README.md

 Siftter Redux has several fundamental differences:

-* Interactive logging of today's events, or events in the past
+* Interactive logging of today's events or events in the past
 * "Catch Up" mode for logging several days' events at once
 * Packaged as a command line app, complete with documentation and help
 * Easy installation on cron for automated running

-For the fourth bullet point, the aim of this project was to use a Raspberry Pi; as such, the instructions below are specifically catered to that platform.
-That said, it should be possible to install and configure on any *NIX platform.

 # Prerequisites